kshntn/EmoAR/README.md

 It was prepared by Pierre-Luc Carrier and Aaron Courville and consists of grayscale facial images of size 48x48 px.
 The faces are segregated and categorized into 7 classes: 0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral
 A total of 28,709 examples was used for training the models, which were further validated with 3,589 examples.

+Unfortunately,

+			i.   the dataset is unbalanced

+			ii.  some images are ambiguous and have mixed emotions.

+			iii. some images are wrong, i.e. only showing loading icons etc.

 **About model training:**